 Why are we interested in learning about our evolution?
 What is the importance of communicating human evolution research?

 Join The Leakey Foundation and paleoanthropologist Dr. Briana Pobiner for a discussion on the importance of communicating human evolution science.
 Briana Pobiner discusses her outreach activities and research in science education, which are part of her broader science communication efforts on human evolution with various public audiences.
-Dr. Pobiner is the recipient of the 2021 AAPA & Leakey Foundation Communication Award in honor of Camilla M. Smith.
+Dr. Pobiner is the recipient of the 2021 AABA & Leakey Foundation Communication Award in honor of Camilla M. Smith.

 This live-streamed lecture is part of The Leakey Foundation’s Speaker Series on Human Origins and sponsored by The Ann and Gordon Getty Foundation and Camilla and George Smith.